zmsiro/bcb5460_group_project/README.md

 ## Key Result
 We found around 1,200 differentially expressed genes (padj < 0.01).
-While quantity differs compared to the original manuscript, the conclusions are similar in that there appears to be notable gene expression differences in B6 and D2 mouse striatum
+While quantity differs compared to the original manuscript, the conclusions are similar in that there appears to be notable gene expression differences in B6 and D2 mouse striatum.
+Additionally, RNA-Seq analysis was more efficient than microarray analysis, which aligns with the conclusions of the paper.

 ## Goal of Project
 To provide documentation for a computational workflow for a poorly documented study,